-For users with Internet access; for SUN and IBM versions, use anonymous ftp from directory pub/observe on zia.aoc.nrao.edu (or 146.88.1.4).
-For VMS versions, use ftp from uvax1.aoc.nrao.edu (146.88.1.6).
-Contact Wes Young (wyoung@nrao.edu) for assistance.
-2. Telephone Theresa McBride and specify the machine type (VAX, SUN, IBM) and medium (disc, floppy, standard tape, Exabyte, or DAT), which she will then mail to you.
+- 1. For users with Internet access; for SUN and IBM versions, use anonymous ftp from directory pub/observe on zia.aoc.nrao.edu (or 146.88.1.4). - 2.
+Telephone Theresa McBride and specify the machine type (SUN, IBM) and medium (disc, floppy, standard tape, Exabyte, or DAT), which she will then mail to you.

 A considerable training effort is required to become fully conversant with Observe.
-For help, call the Data Analysts, Peggy Perley, Sue Prewitt, or Meri Stanley, or through E-mail (analysts@nrao.edu).
+For help, call the Data Analysts, Sue Prewitt, or Meri Stanley, or through E-mail (analysts@nrao.edu).